KishanDatascientist/fruad_detection/README.md

-# Financial Fraud Detection
+# Fraud Detection Analysis

-This project focuses on building a machine learning model to detect fraudulent transactions in a large dataset of financial transactions.
+This repository contains a Jupyter notebook that performs an exploratory data analysis (EDA), feature engineering, and builds machine learning models to detect fraudulent transactions in a financial dataset.

-## Project Overview

-Financial fraud is a significant problem for individuals and institutions.
-This project aims to identify patterns indicative of fraudulent activity and build a predictive model to flag suspicious transactions in real-time.
-The dataset contains information about various transactions, including the amount, type, origin and destination accounts, and their balances before and after the transaction.

-## Data
+## Dataset

-The dataset used is `Fraud.csv`, which contains over 6 million transaction records.
-Key features include:
+The dataset used in this analysis is named `Fraud.csv` and contains transaction data with the following columns:

-*   `step`: Represents a unit of time (e.g., hour or day).
+*   `step`: Represents a unit of time where 1 step equals 1 hour.
 *   `type`: Type of transaction (e.g., CASH_OUT, PAYMENT, TRANSFER).
-*   `amount`: The transaction amount.
-*   `nameOrig`, `oldbalanceOrg`, `newbalanceOrig`: Origin account details.
-*   `nameDest`, `oldbalanceDest`, `newbalanceDest`: Destination account details.
-*   `isFraud`: The target variable (1 for fraudulent, 0 otherwise).
-*   `isFlaggedFraud`: A rule-based flag for suspicious transactions.

-## Exploratory Data Analysis (EDA)

-The EDA revealed several key insights:

-*   **Severe Class Imbalance:** Fraudulent transactions are very rare (~0.13%).
-*   **`isFlaggedFraud` Ineffectiveness:** This feature flags only a tiny fraction of actual frauds.
-*   **Transaction Type Importance:** Fraud is heavily concentrated in `CASH_OUT` and `TRANSFER` types.
-*   **Amount and Fraud:** Higher transaction amounts are more likely to be fraudulent.
-*   **Temporal Patterns:** Fraudulent transactions are more frequent during early morning hours (2-7 AM), especially on weekends, despite lower overall transaction volume during these times.
-*   **Balance Inconsistencies:** Discrepancies in account balances before and after transactions (`origin_error`, `dest_error`) are strong indicators of fraud.

-## Feature Engineering

-New features were created to capture the patterns observed during EDA:

-*   Time-based features (`hour`, `day`, `is_weekend`, `is_working_hours`, cyclical hour/day features).
-*   Balance error features (`origin_error`, `dest_error`).
-*   Binary flags for zero balances (`origin_was_zero`, etc.).
-*   Log-transformed amount (`log_amount`) and binned amount (`amount_bin`).
-*   Flag for merchant destinations (`dest_is_merchant`).

-## Data Preprocessing

-A preprocessing pipeline was built using `ColumnTransformer` to handle different feature types:

-*   One-Hot Encoding for categorical features (`type`).
-*   Log transformation, imputation, and Robust Scaling for skewed numeric features (`amount`, balances).
-*   Absolute value transformation, imputation, and Robust Scaling for error features.
-*   Robust Scaling for other numeric features (`step`).
-*   Passthrough for binary and cyclical features.
-*   Handling of missing values in balance and error columns (imputed with 0).
-*   Dropping of redundant or highly correlated features (`nameOrig`, `nameDest`, `isFlaggedFraud`, `newbalanceOrig`, `newbalanceDest`, `day_of_month`, `amount`, `hour`, `day`).

-The dataset was split into training, validation, and test sets with stratification to maintain the class distribution.

-## Modeling

-Several machine learning models were evaluated:

-*   **Logistic Regression:** Used as a baseline.
-Showed high recall but very low precision due to the imbalance.
-*   **LightGBM:** A gradient boosting model.
-Performed well but also struggled with false positives at the default threshold.
-*   **XGBoost:** Another gradient boosting model.
-Achieved very high performance on both training and validation sets.
-*   **Random Forest:** An ensemble tree-based model.
-Demonstrated robust performance and good balance between precision and recall.

-## Results and Conclusion

-Based on the evaluation metrics (Precision, Recall, F1-score, ROC-AUC) and threshold tuning, the **Random Forest Classifier** was selected as the final model.
-It achieved excellent performance on the unseen test set, effectively identifying fraudulent transactions while minimizing false positives.

-Key findings that informed the model:

-*   Fraud is highly associated with `CASH_OUT` and `TRANSFER` transactions.
-*   Higher transaction amounts and balance inconsistencies are strong predictors.
-*   Early morning hours and weekends are high-risk periods.
+*   `amount`: The amount of the transaction.
+*   `nameOrig`: Customer who originated the transaction.
+*   `oldbalanceOrg`: Original balance of the originator account before the transaction.
+*   `newbalanceOrig`: New balance of the originator account after the transaction.
+*   `nameDest`: Customer who is the recipient of the transaction.
+*   `oldbalanceDest`: Original balance of the recipient account before the transaction.
+*   `newbalanceDest`: New balance of the recipient account after the transaction.
+*   `isFraud`: This is the target variable, indicating whether the transaction is fraudulent (1) or not (0).
+*   `isFlaggedFraud`: Indicates transactions flagged as fraudulent by the system (1) or not (0).

+## Notebook Contents

+The notebook covers the following steps:

+1.  **Data Loading and Initial Inspection:** Loading the dataset and performing initial checks for missing values and duplicates.
+2.  **Exploratory Data Analysis (EDA):** Analyzing the distribution of transaction types, amounts, and temporal patterns.
+Investigating the relationship between these features and fraudulent transactions.
+3.  **Feature Engineering:** Creating new features to capture more informative patterns, such as time-based features (hour, day of week, weekend, working hours) and balance error features.
+4.  **Data Preprocessing:** Handling categorical features, scaling numerical features, and splitting the data into training, validation, and test sets.
+5.  **Model Training and Evaluation:** Training and evaluating several classification models (Logistic Regression, LightGBM, XGBoost, and Random Forest) to predict fraudulent transactions.
+6.  **Model Performance Summary:** Comparing the performance of the different models using metrics like precision, recall, F1-score, and ROC-AUC.
+7.  **Key Factors and Prevention Strategies:** Identifying the most important factors that predict fraudulent transactions and suggesting potential prevention strategies.

+## Model Performance

+The analysis shows that ensemble models like XGBoost and Random Forest perform significantly better than Logistic Regression in detecting fraud in this imbalanced dataset.
+The Random Forest model achieved the highest performance metrics and was selected as the final model.

+## Key Findings

+*   Fraudulent transactions are heavily concentrated in **CASH_OUT** and **TRANSFER** transaction types.
+*   **Higher transaction amounts** are significantly more likely to be associated with fraud.
+*   **Inconsistent balance changes** at the destination account are strong indicators of fraud.
+*   Fraudulent activities are more frequent during **early morning hours**, especially on **weekends**.

 ## Prevention Strategies

-Based on the model's insights, potential prevention strategies include:
+Based on the findings, the following prevention strategies are suggested:

-*   Real-time monitoring and flagging based on the identified risk factors.
+*   Real-time monitoring and blocking of high-risk transactions.
-*   Enhanced authentication for high-risk transactions.
+*   Enhanced authentication for suspicious transactions.
-*   Implementing rules based on the model's findings.
+*   Integrating model insights into rule-based systems.
-*   Anomaly detection on balance changes.
+*   Implementing checks for balance discrepancies.
-*   Considering limits or delays on high-risk transactions during off-hours.
+*   Limiting transactions during high-risk hours.
-*   User education.
-*   Continuous model retraining and adaptation.

-## How to Evaluate Prevention Actions

-To determine the effectiveness of prevention strategies, key metrics to monitor include:

-*   Overall fraud rate.
-*   False positive rate.
+*   Educating users about fraud.
-*   Analysis of new fraud patterns.
+*   Continuously updating the fraud detection model.
-*   Model performance on new data.
-*   A/B testing of new rules.
-*   Cost-benefit analysis.
-*   Customer feedback.
-*   Manual review feedback.